FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-checkout-tracking.md

 > Note
 >
-> The `ff-checkout-tracking` element depends on FACT-Finder's Record API.
+> The `ff-checkout-tracking` element depends on FactFinder's Record API.
-> The element won't work unless your FACT-Finder version supports this API.
+> The element won't work unless your FactFinder version supports this API.

 ### Setting field roles is required